Klubenn/data_storage_system/README.md

 # Data storage system
+To compile the library run **make**

+Include **storage.h** in your file to use the library

+Below are descriptions of available functions

 For system initialization the function is passed, which destroys elements with respect to their type.
 The function's prototype is supposed to be like "int ext_delete_func(int type, void *struc)" and